ToshioCP/Gtk4-tutorial/src/sec27.src.md

 - Unix programming environment written by Brian W. Kernighan and Rob Pike (1984)
 - Source code of a language, for example, ruby.

-Lately, lots of source codes are in the internet.
+Lately, lots of source codes are on the internet.
 Maybe reading source codes is the most useful for programmers.